 Also, make sure that rooms are warm enough, there are plants in frequently used rooms, and they are getting rest.

 How do you keep machines from blowing up?

 Hover your mouse over a machine, and you will see two numbers—"Strength" and "Times Used."
 The strength of a machine is generally how many times the machine can be used before it blows up.
 When you repair the machine, its Times Used number starts over, but the strength of the machine gradually goes down.

 Example: Inflator Strength 8, Times Used 4

-There is a glitch where the door to the GP Office disappears and a patient walks in front of it, but doesn't move anywhere.
+There is a glitch where the door to the GP's office disappears, and a patient walks in front of it but doesn't move anywhere.
 What do I do?

 How do you cure epidemics?